f0e/clipper/README.md

 It has multiple modes:

-- Archiver: Automatically record every match you play and name the files with the date and map name.
+- Archiver: Automatically record every match you play.
 - Clipper: Record specific rounds in a game using a shadowplay-like clipping system.
-When you clip you enter a name, and then at the end of the round that round's demo is saved with the given name as the filename.

 You can also view and manage all of your demos through a web interface, which makes organising them easier than working directly with the demo files.